DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

    We will jump right into working with dataverse tables to check success.
 The custom tables don't contain any rows.
 To work with our application you must enter some data in the tables IMP_USERS and IMP_DEPARTMENT since our application does not cover all tables.
 Understanding the column definitions of the table IMP_CO2_CONS_RAW_HDR is also beneficial.

-   Navigate in the main menu to `Solutions` and click on the imported `DbTables`. as shown in the screenshot:
+   Navigate in the main menu to `Solutions` and click on the imported solution `DbTables` as shown in the screenshot:
    <br><img src="./images/work_tables_open_solution_tables.png" /><br>

    To enter data you just have to click on the table name in question.
 Make sure the category `All` or `tables` is selected as in the screenshot below: